Blog/Comparison

 Vitals Coverage

-Incredible tracks six vitals with historical trend charts: HRV, Sleep Score, Resting Heart Rate, Body Temperature, SpO2, and Respiratory Rate.
-The breadth here matters for early illness detection and overtraining signals -- SpO2 drops and body temperature shifts can flag problems before your HRV catches them.
+Incredible tracks six vitals with historical trend charts: HRV, Sleep Score, Resting Heart Rate, Body Temperature, Blood Oxygen, and Respiratory Rate.
+Blood Oxygen is displayed separately.

 Bevel covers HRV, sleep, resting heart rate, body temperature, and respiratory patterns.
 SpO2 coverage is limited.
 The core recovery metrics are strong, but the secondary vitals that can serve as early warning signals are less comprehensive.